nl3769/CCA_DL_TOOLS/README.md

 |    |    |    |── raw_data/
 ```
 Note that depending of the chosen motion, only pair of images can be generated (modify the .json for this purpose):
-* elastric displacement field  &rarr; pair of images
+* Elastric displacement field   &rarr;  pair of images.
-* gaussian &rarr;  as pairs as you want
+* Gaussian                      &rarr;  as many pairs as you want.
-* affine transformation &rarr;  as pairs as you want
+* Affine transformation         &rarr;  as many pairs as you want.

 Below an exemple of elastic displacement field applied to jacket: